EwoutH/urban-self-driving-effects/paper/paper.md

 ![uxsim_heatmaps_default.png](img%2Fdefault%2Fuxsim_heatmaps_default.png)
 _Fig 3.6: Network metrics for all trips in the default scenario_

 The total traffic volume exhibits clear morning and evening peaks, with particularly high volumes in Prins Alexander (10) and Capelle aan den IJssel (31).
 These areas experience significantly higher traffic volumes than other regions.
-These extreme values are likely due to a combination of high car ownership rates (see Fig A.x in Appendix A.6 input data), substantial external traffic from surrounding municipalities (see Fig A.x), and ongoing major infrastructure projects around the Terbregseplein interchange and new A16 motorway construction.
+These extreme values are likely due to a combination of high car ownership rates (see Fig A.2 in Appendix A.6 input data), substantial external traffic from surrounding municipalities (see Fig A.13), and ongoing major infrastructure projects around the Terbregseplein interchange and new A16 motorway construction.

 ![uxsim_heatmaps_default_clean.png](img%2Fdefault%2Fuxsim_heatmaps_default_clean.png)
 _Fig 3.7: Network metrics for all trips in the default scenario (without outlier regions Prins Alexander (10) and Capelle aan den IJssel (31))_